First aboriginal dean appointed at Canadian law schoolWritten by Yamri Taddese Wednesday, 13 January 2016

 “Angelique was at the top of our list and we are thrilled she’s coming to Lakehead,” said Moira McPherson, Lakehead’s provost and academic vice-president.
 “Her diverse experience and knowledge will be of great benefit to our students in the faculty of law and to Ontario when those students begin practicing law.”

-Yamri Taddese is staff writer for Canadian Lawyer and Law Times.
+Yamri Taddese is associate editor for Canadian Lawyer and Law Times.
 She began her career with Carswell Media in 2012 and has also worked for the Toronto Star, Global Television, Berhan Television, and the Toronto Observer.

 Latest from Yamri Taddese